robertmartin8/ReasonableDeviations/_posts/2018-06-01-evolving-automata-2.md

 Nevertheless, I am happy to have attempted to replicate the results, because it has been a while since I've played around with genetic algorithms.
 It was also some extra practice with python's standard language features, of which I make extensive use.
 Perhaps some time in future I may realise that my implementation had a flaw and author a part 3, but for now I'm content to stay in this local optimum.

-*The code for this post, along with plots and data, is available as a [jupyter notebook](https://github.com/robertmartin8/RandomWalks/blob/master/EvolvingCellularAutomata.ipynb) on GitHub.*
+*The code for this post, along with plots and data, is available as a [Jupyter notebook](https://github.com/robertmartin8/RandomWalks/blob/master/EvolvingCellularAutomata.ipynb) on GitHub.*